 Please explore the following links for more information about anesthesia and surgery:

-We schedule surgery for Mondays and Thursdays.
+We schedule surgery for Tuesdays and Thursdays.
 Your pet will be admitted to the hospital the morning of surgery between 8:15am and 9:00am or, for your convenience, you can bring him in on Wednesday before 5pm for a Thursday surgery at no extra charge.
 Discharge times vary according to the procedure.
 Your pet will be discharged during appointment with the nurse Should your pet have a problem requiring a surgical specialist, we will refer you to a Board Certified Surgeon in our area.

 Spay and Castration Procedures